Not ready for study.

 بسم الله الرحمن الرحيم

-We have also aimed to make this a self-instruction textbook so that a diligent student should, if Allāh wills, be able to study it without an instructor.
-The target learner is someone who has not been exposed to grammatical terminology like inflection, case, mood, etc. While terminology is necessary for a rigorous non-immersive learning of language, we have tried to steer away from Latin-based terms like accusative and jussive.
-Such terms, when first encountered by an uninitiated learner, may deter from proceeding further.
-(Learning a language can be hard enough without getting the feeling that your grammar book is accusing you of something!)
+We have also aimed to make this a self-instruction textbook so that a diligent student should, if Allāh wills, be able to study it independently.
+The target learner is someone who has not been exposed to grammatical terminology beyond a grade school level.
+While terminology is necessary for a rigorous non-immersive learning of language, we have tried to steer away from Latin-based terms like accusative, jussive, etc. Such terms, when first encountered by an uninitiated learner, may deter him from proceeding further.
 So we have in some places translated the meaning of Arabic grammar terms to English.
 In other places, we have used established English grammar terms where the terms are basic enough.
 We have even, in places, invented terms where we deemed appropriate.
+We have also used some grammatical terminology from Arabic directly, usually in cases where our target learner may have already been exposed to them from Qurʾān recitation rules, or where the term is complex enough that creating a term specifically in English wouldn’t make it any simpler.
 The drawback to this non-standard approach, however, is that the student may not be able to immediately relate the terminology he has learned in this book to established terminology in other grammar textbooks.
-To remedy this to some extent, we provide a glossary in the appendix which maps the grammatical terminology used in this book to other, established, Latin-based and Arabic-based counterparts.
+To remedy this to some extent, we provide a glossary which maps the grammatical terminology used in this book to other, established, Latin-based and Arabic-based counterparts.

 the authors